vilar07/vilar07/README.md

 👨‍💻I have the Master Degree in Aveiro University of computer and telematics engineering and a degree in Informatics and Computers Engineering.

 🌱 I'm constantly learning and improving my skills, and I'm excited to collaborate on new projects and learn from other developers.

+💼 Currently working as DevOps Engineer at Altice Labs in Aveiro.

 💬 Feel free to reach out to me if you have any questions or just want to chat!
 You can find me on [LinkedIn](https://www.linkedin.com/in/tiago-vilar-85a753134/)